official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 and Aznar, 10 March’.
 104 Letter Straw to Manning, 11 March 2003, ‘Conversation with US Secretary of State, 10 March’.

-31

-Executive Summary226.
-Mr Straw replied that “he was increasingly coming to the view that we should not push the matter to a vote if we were going to be vetoed”; but that had not yet been agreed by Mr Blair.
+226. Mr Straw replied that “he was increasingly coming to the view that we should not push the matter to a vote if we were going to be vetoed”; but that had not yet been agreed by Mr Blair.